prajwalmj07/waterleakdetector/README.md

 ## How it works

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/flowchart.png)
+The above image is the basic flowchart of the project

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/circuit.png)
+The above image is the basic circuit representation of the project

 ## Screenshot

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/flow.png)

+The above image shows the android application when the water is flowing throught the pipeline

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/flowfirebase.png)

+The above image shows the backend firebase data when the water is flowing throught the pipeline

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/notflow.png)

+The above image shows the android application when the water is not flowing throught the pipeline

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/notflowfirebase.png)

+The above image shows the backend firebase data when the water is not flowing throught the pipeline

 ## Deployment